-Audio recording cannot be performed while "HS" is selected as the movie mode.
+When shooting with the "HS" movie mode at a frame rate setting of "30-120 fps" or "30-240 fps", audio is recorded only while the camera is shooting at 30 fps.
+Audio is not recorded at any other frame rates.

 - Spending a long time using movie recording will cause the camera to become slightly warm to the touch.
 This is normal and does not indicate malfunction. - Use of certain types of memory cards slows down data transfer and increases the time it takes to record movie data, which can result in movie frames being dropped.
-The "

-REC" indicator on the monitor screen turns yellow to indicate that frames are being dropped.
+The indicator on the monitor screen turns yellow to indicate that frames are being dropped.
 In order to avoid problems such as these, use of an Ultra High Speed Type SD memory card is recommended.
-Note, however that CASIO makes no guarantees about the operation of any Ultra High Speed Type SD memory card used with this camera.

-- Only digital zoom can be used for zooming during movie recording.
-Since optical zoom is not possible while recording a movie, zoom as required before pressing [•] to start recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
-Because of this, use of a tripod is recommended under these conditions. - Face Detection is disabled during movie recording. - Even when recording with the "For YouTube" and "Prerecord (Movie)" BEST SHOT scenes, Auto Focus and Macro Focus use fixed focus while recording with HD movie or STD movie (page 82).
+Note, however that CASIO makes no guarantees about the operation of any Ultra High Speed Type SD memory card used with this camera. - Only digital zoom is enabled during HD or STD movie recording.
+Zoom is disabled during high speed movie recording.
+To use optical zoom for HD movie, STD movie, or high speed movie recording, perform the zoom operation before you press [●] to start recording. - The zoom bar is not displayed while movie recording is in progress. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
+Because of this, use of a tripod is recommended under these conditions. - Face Detection is disabled during movie (HD, STD, high speed) recording. - During movie (HD, STD, high speed) recording, focus is fixed at the position where it was when recording started.
+To focus an image, half-press the shutter button for Auto Focus or focus manually before you press [•] to start recording. - With HD movie and STD movie recording, the exposure mode is always (Auto), regardless of the currently exposure mode (Auto, A, S, M, BS) setting. - With high speed movie recording, the exposure is fixed at the value in effect when recording was started.
+The exposure value that is applied is affected by selecting the A, S, or M exposure mode, by the shutter speed, and by the ISO sensitivity (in case of the M mode only).
+Note that the setting range of the shutter speed depends on the current high speed movie recording speed (fps). - When using the "Prerecord (Movie)" and "For YouTube" BEST SHOT scenes, the exposure mode is always (Auto).
+The A, S, and M exposure modes are disabled. - The following BEST SHOT scenes always shoot using high speed movie.
+The current movie mode switch setting is ignored.

+"Child High Speed Movie", "Pet High Speed Movie", "Sports High Speed Movie"